Dutchminister/Windows-PS-automation/README.md

 3. Be sure to set ExecutionPolicy to allow scripts to run on your system.
 4. If Chocolatey is not installed, it will download and install this first.
 5. Any software package listed in "apps.txt" will now be installed/updated if needed.
+6. Chocolatey Logs can be used to troubleshoot if needed.

 Find packages and more information on Chocolatey here: https://community.chocolatey.org/packages